-- An emulated filesystem is available, with files stored in memory. - Emscripten allows writing pixel data to an HTML5 canvas element, using a subset of the SDL API.
+- Emscripten allows writing pixel data to an HTML5 canvas element, using a subset of the SDL API.
 That is, one can write an application in C or C++ using SDL, and that same application can be compiled normally and run locally, or compiled using Emscripten and run on the web.
-See, for example, Emscripten's raytracing demo at http://syntensity.com/static/raytrace.html. - sbrk() is implemented using the HEAP array which was mentioned previously.
-This allows a normal malloc() implementation written in C to be compiled to JavaScript.
+See, for example, Emscripten's raytracing demo at http://syntensity.com/static/raytrace.html. - sbrk is implemented using the HEAP array which was mentioned previously.
+This allows a normal malloc implementation written in C to be compiled to JavaScript.

-3.2 The Relooper: Recreating high-level loop structures
+3.2 The Relooper: Recreating highlevel loop structures

-The Relooper the most complex module in Emscripten.
+The Relooper is among the most complicated components in Emscripten.
 It receives a 'soup of blocks', which is a set of labeled fragments of code, each ending with a branch operation, and the goal is to generate normal high-level JavaScript code flow structures such as loops and ifs.
-Generating such code structures is essential to producing good-performing code, since JavaScript engines are tuned to run such code very quickly (for example, a tracing JIT as in SpiderMonkey will only trace normal loops).
+As we saw before, generating such code structures is essential to generating good-performing code.

-Returning to the LLVM assembly code on page 3, it has the following structure (where arrows denote potential paths of execution):
+For example, the LLVM assembly on page 3 has the following block structure: